USFWS/secas/_posts/2021-04-01-Mechanics-Of-The-Southeast-Conservation-Blueprint.md

   name: WaterInstituteBlog.jpg
   alt: Map depicting various subregional inputs to the Southeast Conservation Blueprint.
   caption: >-
     Subregional blueprints used in the Southeast Conservation Blueprint.
-Those in solid colors are the subject of "Mechanics of the Southeast Conservation Blueprint
+Those in solid colors are the subject of "Mechanics of the Southeast Conservation Blueprint."
   headerClass: light-text
   float: right
 ---